 Player is fairly consistent when hitting medium paced shots, but is not yet comfortable with all strokes.
 Lacks control over depth, direction and power.

-Player exhibits more aggressive net play, has improved court coverage, improved shot control and is developing teamwork in doubles.
+Player exhibits more aggressive net play, improved court coverage and developing strategy for competitive play.

 Player has good shot anticipation and frequently has an outstanding shot or attribute around which a game may be structured.
 Can regularly hit winners and force errors of short balls.
 Can put away volleys and smashes and has a variety of serves to rely on.